sns-sdks/python-youtube/docs/getting_started.rst

 But if you want to get user data by OAuth.
 You need create the credential for ``OAuth client ID``.

-And get more info at next page.
+And get more info at next page for authorization.